 Moreover, premium devices tend to be made from slightly more expensive and durable materials like plush Alcantara around the wheel and stainless steel motors.

-However, there are some wheels out there, like the Hori RWA Apex, which seem to offer a lot of what some of the more expensive wheels can for just a fraction of the cost.
+However, there are some wheels out there, like the Thrustmaster T150, which offer a lot of what some of the more expensive wheels can do for just a fraction of the cost.